akhepcat/pi-touchscreen-timeout/README.md

 display.
 Whatever is running will still receive an event, even if the display is off.

-The program will use a linux event device like `/dev/input/event0` to receive events from the touchscreen, keyboard, mouse, etc., and `/sys/class/backlight/rpi-backlight/bl_power` to turn the backlight on and off.
+The program will use all available linux event device like `/dev/input/event0` to receive events from the touchscreen, keyboard, mouse, etc., and `/sys/class/backlight/rpi-backlight/bl_power` to turn the backlight on and off.
 The event device is a command-line parameter without the /dev/input/ path specification.